-89. Claims under the contract guarantee provisions will only be available, in the case of proposed ss.122J and 122K, where both persons in the transaction are dealers and, in the case of proposed ss.122L and 122M, where the other person is a dealer.
+89. Claims under the contract guarantee provisions will only be available, in the case of proposed ss.122J and 122K, where both persons in the transaction are dealers and the claimant dealer carried on a business of dealing in securities in the Territory (to be modified in each scheme jurisdiction to refer to the particular jurisdiction).
+In the case of proposed ss.122L and 122M, the other person must be a dealer carrying on the business of dealing in securities in the Territory.
+Only one claim can be made by the client in respect of a particular transaction even though the dealer may carry on business in more than one jurisdiction.
 In addition, claims against the NGF must be in writing and, unless served on the corporation within 6 months after the day on which the claim arises, will be barred (unless the Board of the corporation determines otherwise).